NikAttano/Pegasus-colab-implementation/README.md

 But the model refuses the full article due to large size and even the model was pretrained on max_size_length of 512, 1024 only.
 So, using the full article would take a lot of time or be inaccurate.
 Hence I summarized on headline and compared it with the title in csv file.

 Due to time constraints I have only used the first 100 data from the csv file.

+The full implementation can be viewed and run using the notebook file in this repo.

+The dataset I have uploaded to my own google drive and used it on colab.
+So if it fails to run, you would have to download the dataset manually from the kaggle link.